integration-os/integrationos/integrationos-database/README.md

-# IntegrationOS Storage
+# Pica Storage

-A versatile wrapper around multiple storage solutions, designed for single-tenant management of clients in the IntegrationOS project.
+A versatile wrapper around multiple storage solutions, designed for single-tenant management of clients in the Pica project.

 ## Purpose

-IntegrationOS Storage provides a unified interface for managing different storage backends, enabling single-tenant configurations for clients.
+Pica Storage provides a unified interface for managing different storage backends, enabling single-tenant configurations for clients.
 It supports seamless integration of new databases, making it adaptable to various storage needs.

 ## Running the Storage Service